Angola Map | HD Political Map of Angola

 Language:

-The official language of Angola is Portuguese, reflecting the country's colonial history, although many Angolans also speak indigenous African languages, including Umbundu, Kikongo, and Chokwe.
-In addition, there are many different ethnic groups in Angola, each with its own distinct culture and traditions.
+The official language of Angola is Portuguese, reflecting the country’s colonial history.
+Portuguese is widely spoken and used in government, education, and media.
+In addition to Portuguese, many Angolans also speak indigenous African languages, including Umbundu, Kikongo, and Chokwe.
+These languages are an important part of the country’s cultural heritage and are spoken by different ethnic groups.

 Geography: